ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 * Im not 100% but I think that removeListener is not needed on useEffect return function for the iframe, because when component unmounts the iframe should be gone.

 ## Was there anything you learnt while working through this project?
+* Learned alot about the product of Tofu by going through this take home.
+Its a very cool feature!
 * For event listeners, they snapshot the values within the function, we can useRef to fix that.
-* Manipulating the iframe within a React Component.
+* In general, manipulating the iframe within a React Component.

 ## Is there anything that you would do to make the user experience of this application better?